 Transferable skills are especially relevant now as many US workers participate in the legendary “Great Resignation.”
 NPR reports in a 2022 article that “most Americans quitting their jobs merely seem to be aiming to get better jobs…It’s pretty standard to see a swell of workers quitting their jobs for greener pastures when the job market is strong and there are lots of shiny opportunities available” (although the global employment outlook looks uncertain due to the pandemic and Vladimir Putin).

-Demonstrating a strong job market, the US unemployment rate fell to 3.8% in February 2022, and “hiring has remained strong in the ebb and flow of successive waves of the pandemic,” according to the New York Times in March 2022.
+Demonstrating a strong job market, the US unemployment rate was a low 3.9% in October 2023, and the US inflation rate was down to 3.7% in September 2023.
 In this strongly competitive jobs market, the more skills you have that match the requirements of the position, the better your chances are.

 What are transferable skills?

 But, what does ‘transferable’ actually mean, and how can you find out what skills you have?
 Transferable skills are at the core of all professions.
 They are the foundation skills in the job you have, and are applicable to all jobs you will ever have.
 All transferable job skills are interconnected.

 Different sources include different sets of skills.
 For instance, a 2018 Forbes article refers to 7 transferable skills or transferable categories of skills:

 - Critical Thinking